 The symptoms and severity of short bowel syndrome can vary greatly depending upon the length and function of the remaining or undamaged portion of the small intestine.
 Because short bowel syndrome can vary so greatly, it is important to note that affected individuals may not have all of the symptoms discussed below.
 Affected individuals or parents of affected children or infants should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.

 The small intestine is a long, narrow, folded tube that extends from the stomach to the large intestine.
 It is the area where most of the digestion and absorption of nutrients occurs within the body.
-When the small intestines are damaged or lost (e.g., due to surgery), affected individuals may lose the ability to absorb sufficient amounts of water, vitamins and other nutrients from food.
+When the small intestine is damaged or lost (e.g., due to surgery), affected individuals may lose the ability to absorb sufficient amounts of water, vitamins and other nutrients from food.

 The small intestine is generally divided into three main sections: the duodenum, the jejunum and the ileum.
 In the adult, the normal length of the small intestine is estimated at 600cm (235 inches), and the colon is about 150cm (60 inches).
 Individuals who have only 150-200cm of the small intestine and lack a colon may have significant fluid and nutrient losses that often require the use of intravenous fluid and/or nutrients.
 These sections have different functions and are associated with the absorption of specific nutrients.
 For example, the duodenum is the first portion of the small intestine (about 30cm or 12 inches) and is connected to the stomach.
 The duodenum continues the breakdown of food particles from the stomach (the process of digestion) which prepares particles to be absorbed by the intestinal lining.
 The duodenum also absorbs iron, calcium and magnesium as well.
 The jejunum is the middle portion (mid-gut) of the small intestine and is where most nutrient absorption occurs.
 It is about 200cm (~80 inches) in length.
 Carbohydrates, fats, proteins, and vitamins are all absorbed in the jejunum.
 The ileum is the last portion of the small intestine and is connected to the large intestine.
-There are special binding sites for the absorption of bile acids and vitamin B12 in the final portion of the ileum, referred to as the terminal ileum.
-Some products of digestion that are not absorbed by the jejunum may also be absorbed by the ileum.
+Some products of digestion that are not absorbed by the jejunum may also be absorbed by the ileum as this area can adapt to compensate for many of the jejunal functions.
+The reverse is not true.
+As there are special binding sites for the absorption of bile acids and vitamin B12 found only in the final portion of the ileum, referred to as the terminal ileum.

 A wide variety of additional symptoms may be associated with short bowel syndrome depending upon the failure to absorb sufficient levels of certain vitamins or minerals.
 Some examples of vitamin and mineral deficiencies and their potential symptoms as listed below.